rx/rx.github.io/_posts/2018-01-01-how-entertainment-could-save-the-world.md

 draft: true
 image: making-world-a-better-place.jpg
 ---
-As the CTO of [Getotix](http://geotix.com), I've been building a world class event ticketing system.
+As the CTO of [Getotix](http://geotix.com), I've been building a world-class event ticketing system.
 I wanted to reflect on the importance of entertainment and specifically local events.

-I know it sounds cliche, another software company trying to do something important that 'changes the world'.
+I know it sounds cliché, another software company trying to do something important that 'changes the world'.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Rkj6PhhhzDk?rel=0&amp;start=20" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>